 The human gastrointestinal system is made up of exclusive organs and is segmented into two parts.
-The mouth, oesophagus, stomach, duodenum, jejunum, and ileum are all part of the upper GIT, while the colon, rectum, and anus are all part of the lower GIT [26].
-Figure 2 depicts the physiology of the GIT.
-The pH of the upper part of the GIT varies, for instance, the stomach is acidic (pH 1.5-3.5), while it rises considerably in the duodenum (pH 5-6), distal jejenum, and ileum (pH 7-8), and then progressively declines upon reaching the colon (pH 6).
-These pH levels have been found to demonstrate inter-individual variations [27,28].
+The mouth, oesophagus, stomach, duodenum, jejunum, and ileum are all part of the upper GIT, while the colon, rectum, and anus are all part of the lower GIT.26 Figure 2 depicts the physiology of the GIT.
+The pH of the upper part of the GIT varies, for instance, the stomach is acidic (pH 1.5-3.5), while it rises considerably in the duodenum (pH 5-6), distal jejunum, and ileum (pH 7-8), and then progressively declines upon reaching the colon (pH 6).
+These pH levels have been found to demonstrate interindividual variations.^{27,28} disintegration of macromolecules like carbohydrate, lipid, protein, fiber into smaller digestible components in the small intestine to allow for nutritional absorption.
+The organs of digestion include salivary glands, pancreas, liver, and gallbladder.
+The luminal contents now reach the large intestine and are prepared for evacuation via the rectum and anal canal.26

 Peristalsis starts by allowing the ingested food from pharynx, through the esophagus and eventually into the stomach.
 The bolus is broken down in the stomach by gastric acid and digestive enzymes, transporting the digested material (chyme), to the duodenum via the pyloric sphincter.
-This complex process facilitates the disintegration of macromolecules like carbohydrate, lipid, protein, fiber into smaller digestible components in the small intestine to allow for nutritional absorption.
-The organs of digestion includes salivary glands, pancreas, liver, and gallbladder.
-The luminal contents now reach the large intestine and are prepared for evacuation via the rectum and anal canal [26].
+This complex process facilitates the